A pioneering experiment combining single-antenna and aperture-synthesis data to measure Faraday rotation with GMIMS and the CGPS: Results

-We show power spectra for the GMIMS-HBN, DRAO ST and combined full-scale PI maps in Figure~\ref{fig:powerspectra}, in panels corresponding to Figures~\ref{fig:fullmap1}-\ref{fig:fullmap7}, with the Cygnus X region excluded from Figure~\ref{fig:fullmap1}.
-An in-depth power spectrum analysis is beyond the scope of this paper, with details for the CGPS already presented in \cite{Stutz_2014}, and here we highlight a few key features in the present data set.
-First, for most longitude ranges, the DRAO ST and GMIMS-HBN data intersect as expected in the overlap region of the $uv$-plane (between the dashed lines in Figure~\ref{fig:powerspectra}, with no substantial noise or deviations from the overall trend in either data set.
+We show power spectra for the GMIMS-HBN, DRAO ST, and combined full-scale Stokes $Q$ and $U$ maps in Figure~\ref{fig:powerspectra}, in panels corresponding to Figures~\ref{fig:fullmap1}-\ref{fig:fullmap7}, with the Cygnus X region excluded from Figure~\ref{fig:fullmap1}.
+An in-depth power spectrum analysis is beyond the scope of this paper, with details for the CGPS already presented in \cite{Stutz_2014}, and here we highlight a few key features in the present dataset.
+First, for most longitude ranges, the DRAO ST and GMIMS-HBN data intersect as expected in the overlap region of the $uv$-plane (between the dashed lines in Figure~\ref{fig:powerspectra}), with no substantial noise or deviations from the overall trend in either dataset.
 This confirms the negligible impact of the small $uv$-coverage gap.
 Second, the DRAO ST data dominate the combined full-scale power beyond the outer boundary of the feathered region ($\sim 18$~m), as expected.
 Finally, the GMIMS-HBN data dominate the power at the shortest baselines, although there is a longitude-dependent difference between GMIMS-HBN and the DRAO ST data.
 At the highest and lowest longitudes (corresponding to the lowest declinations in the CGPS survey) foreshortening of the DRAO ST baselines yields effective sensitivity to larger scales.
-This is likely the cause of the smaller difference between GMIMS-HBN and the DRAO ST power at high and low longitudes compared to intermediate longitudes.
+This is likely the cause of the smaller difference between GMIMS-HBN and the DRAO ST power near the shortest ST baselines at high and low longitudes (Figure~\ref{fig:powerspectra} panels (a) and (g)) compared to intermediate longitudes.
 The exception to the patterns described above is the $102\arcdeg<\ell<122\arcdeg$ range (Figure~\ref{fig:powerspectra} panel c), in which instrumental polarization around Cassiopeia A contaminates the GMIMS-HBN data.